Karen Sheperd: Martial arts

+Sheperd first took up karate in 1973 while a student at the University of Oregon.

 In 1974, Mike Anderson's Professional Karate magazine rated women and men in one category.
 Before "Professional Karate" (published by went out of business, one of Sheperd's teachers, Malia Dacascos-Bernal was rated in the top 10.

 Sheperd also had the distinction of being the first #1 Women's Forms Champion in the STAR System World Kickboxing Ratings (Standardized Tournaments And Ratings) System which was established in 1980 by editor Paul Maslak for Kick Illustrated Magazine.

 Sheperd was the first woman to ever win the Grand Championship title over all male and female forms competitors at the US Open Battle of the Superstars at the Bayfront Center in St. Petersburg, Florida on November 1, 1980.
 Her victory with her signature chain whip was featured on The World of People television show.
 Her win drew National attention, including a report on the National nightly news.

 Karen Sheperd received her first film offer in 1981 and retired from competition after winning the women's Black Belt Kata division at the Diamond Nationals on May 2, 1981, in Minneapolis, Minnesota.
 Sheperd defeated the Nation's top women competitors with a score of 39.1 points over Belinda Davis (2nd Place, 38.9 points), Cynthia Rothrock (3rd Place, 38.8 points, and Lori Clapper (4th Place, 38.3 points.

 Following Cynthia Rothrock's appearance on the cover of Karate Illustrated magazine (Aug 1981), Karen Sheperd was the second woman to grace the cover of ″Karate Illustrated″ Magazine (Feb 1982), the first of many magazine covers she would appear on.

 In 1992 Sheperd was voted the "Most Popular Female Martial Arts Superstar" by readers of Inside Kung Fu Magazine.
 In 1997 Sheperd was inducted into the prestigious Black Belt Hall of Fame as "Woman of the Year".
 In 2002, she was inducted into the Martial Arts History Museum Hall of Fame.

 She currently holds the rank of “Professor” 8th degree Black Belt (martial arts) in the art of Wun Hop Kuen Do, based on the Kajukenbo system founded by Al Dacascos.
 While Al Dacascos is her head instructor in Wun Hop Kuen Do, Sheperd was the protégé (for forms competition) of Malia Bernal, stepmother of Mark Dacascos.